DPDK/dpdk/doc/guides/freebsd_gsg/install_from_ports.rst

     hw.contigmem.num_buffers=2
     hw.contigmem.buffer_size=1073741824
     contigmem_load="YES"
-    # identify NIC devices for Intel® DPDK apps to use and load nic_uio driver
+    # identify NIC devices for DPDK apps to use and load nic_uio driver
     hw.nic_uio.bdfs="2:0:0,2:0:1"
     nic_uio_load="YES"

 Compiling and Running the Example Applications
 ----------------------------------------------

-When the Intel® DPDK has been installed from the ports collection it installs its example applications in "/usr/local/share/dpdk/examples" - also accessible via symlink as "/usr/local/share/examples/dpdk".
+When the DPDK has been installed from the ports collection it installs its example applications in "/usr/local/share/dpdk/examples" - also accessible via symlink as "/usr/local/share/examples/dpdk".
 These examples can be compiled and run as described in :ref:`compiling_sample_apps`.
 In this case, the required